Benni371/Cyber_Docs/Conferences/Saintcon_2023/Talks/Wireshark Basics.md

 	- Decrypting traffic (ssl_* files)
 		- Edit -> preferences -> TLS
 - General Capturing
-	- Capture filters limit what you
+	- Capture filters limit what you get obviously.
+You lose some data that you may need.
+If you filter out at this level you can miss it.
+		- Use case is for very specific use cases when you want to capture traffic